Revisiting Black-Box Model Ownership Verification through Information Theory: An Information-theoretic Analysis on Model Watermark Embedding

-In this section, we analyse existing watermark embedding scheme and corresponding attacks from an information-theoretic perspective, aiming to understand why existing methods are susceptible to watermark erasure attacks.
-This perspective also serves as a guidance of our own design later.
+In this section, we analyze existing watermark embedding scheme and corresponding attacks from an information-theoretic perspective, aiming to understand why the prevailing label-only paradigm creates a severe capacity bottleneck for such requirements.

-\textbf{Watermark embedding as infomax learning}.
-Let $f$ be the DNN model that need to be protected, $(X,Y)$ be the input samples, $T=(X_W, Y_W)$ be a trigger set picked by model owner, $S$ be some internal representation in $f$ computed for $X$, i.e., $S=s(X)$, and the decision making process of the DNN satisfies the following Markov chain:

-where $\hat{Y}$ be the predicted label.
-The same Markov chain holds for samples $X_W, Y_W$ in the trigger set $T$.
-A well-trained network will yield $S$ being a near-sufficient statistics for $Y$, i.e., $I(S; Y) \approx I(X; Y)$, where $I(\cdot;\cdot)$ denote the mutual information between two random variables.

-For black-box watermarking schemes, which embed watermarks as Equation~\eqref{formula:black-embedding}, its watermark embedding process can be shown to be equivalent to maximizing the mutual information between the learned representation $s(X_W)$ and $Y_W$:

-which is a direct consequence of Proposition 2 in \cite{chen2020neural}.
-In this regard, the watermark verification process \eqref{formula:black-verification} can be seen as measuring whether $I(s(X_W); Y_W)$ is high enough for a suspicious model, where only high $I(s(X_W); Y_W)$ will indicate the ownership: